 Cobra Lily Information

 California pitcher plants (Darlingtonia californica) grow in distinctive groupings across the state’s countryside.
-Cobra lily pitcher plants are native to North America and found in nutrient poor boggy areas.
-The plants spread asexually through runners and stolens and infrequently flower.
+Cobra lily pitcher plants are native to North America and found in nutrient-poor boggy areas.
+The plants spread asexually through runners and stolons and infrequently flower.
 They are inimitable plants, unmatched by most flora in exceptional structure and eccentric beauty.

 If you do get lucky, a container garden is probably your best bet.
 Plant it in a high percentage of peat with just a little fine bark and garden sand.
-Flush the roots daily with fresh water and move it to shelter if temperatures are higher than 100 degrees Fahrenheit (37 C.).
-The ideal temperature range is 70 to 80 F. (21-26 C.) and they are hardy in USDA zones 7 to 10.
+Flush the roots daily with fresh water and move the plant to shelter if temperatures are higher than 100 degrees F. (37 C.).
+The ideal temperature range is 70 to 80 degrees F. (21-26 C.), and they are hardy in USDA zones 7 to 10.

 If you get a hold of seeds, they will need stratification for four weeks in the refrigerator.
 Surface sow the seeds and keep the pot moist with a plastic bag over the container to conserve water.

 Cobra Lily Care

 Moisture is the most important part of cobra lily care.
 Use rainwater if possible, or purchase spring water because the plants are sensitive to excess minerals and chemicals in tap water.

 You can cut back any dead stems and leaves as needed.
 They do not need fertilizing and will ingest most insect pests.